Octobug/notes/operating_system/operating_systems/ostep/02_introduction_to_operating_systems/README.md

 Crux: HOW TO BUILD CORRECT CONCURRENT PROGRAMS

 - concurrency: 并发, in a period of time
-- parallellism: 并行, at the same time
+- parallelism: 并行, at the same time

 You can think of a thread as a function running within the same memory space as other functions, with more than one of them active at a time.
 In this example,